German People's Congress: Background

-After the Second World War, the cooperation of the four victorious powers was soon superseded by East-West confrontation.
-The growing East-West conflict between the USSR and the Western powers, as well as a Soviet policy of building puppet regimes, led to distrust of Western powers in relation to the Soviet policy in Germany.
-U.S. demands in the Allied Control Council, to preserve the economic unity of Germany, were dismissed in July 1946 by the USSR as an attempt to influence.
+After the Second World War, the cooperation of the four victorious Allied powers in occupied Germany was soon superseded by the start of the Cold War.
+The growing East-West conflict between the Western powers (the United States, the United Kingdom, and France) and the Soviet Union caused a breakdown of bipartisanship in negotiations over the creation of a post-occupation Germany.
+The Soviet practice of installing puppet regimes in the Central and Eastern European countries occupied by the Red Army had caused the Western powers to distrust the Soviets in relation to policy in Germany.
+Likewise, the Soviets feared that Germany could fall into the Western sphere of influence.
+American demands in the Allied Control Council, to preserve the economic unity of Germany, were dismissed in July 1946 by the Soviets as an attempt to gain influence.
+Western and Soviet interests in Germany had diverged and were increasingly irreconcilable, causing the negotiations to stall as both sides were suspicious of each other.
 The four-power administration over Germany ended no later than the last meeting of the Supervisory Council on 20 March 1948.